 - children missing education

-- · child missing from home or care
+- child missing from home or care

 - child sexual exploitation (CSE)

 - bullying including cyberbullying

-- domestic violence
+- domestic abuse

 - drugs

 - fabricated or induced illness

-- faith abuse
+- faith based abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

+- hate

 - mental health

+- missing children and adults

 - private fostering

 - preventing radicalisation

 - sexting

-- teenage relationship abuse
+- relationship abuse

+- sexual violence & harassment between children in schools and colleges

-- trafficking
+- trafficking & modern slavery

-(For further information see appendix C-H)
+(For further information see appendix C-K) (part 1 and annex A of Keeping Children Safe in Education 2019)

-5. PROCEDURES FOR MANAGING CONCERNS
+SECTION 5.
+PROCEDURES FOR MANAGING CONCERNS

-(Working Together to Safeguard Children 2015)
+(Working Together to Safeguard Children 2018)

-All staff follow the schools procedures which are consistent with 'Working Together to Safeguard Children 2015' and Keeping Children Safe in Education 2016)
+All staff follow the school's procedures which are consistent with 'Working Together to Safeguard Children 2018' and Keeping Children Safe in Education 2019)

 It is not the responsibility of the school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 All staff, however, have a duty to recognise concerns and maintain an open mind.
-Accordingly all concerns regarding the welfare of pupils will be recorded and discussed with the designated senior person with responsibility for child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.
+Accordingly, all concerns regarding the welfare of pupils will be recorded and discussed with the designated senior person with responsibility for child protection (or another senior member of staff in the absence of the designated person) prior to any discussion with parents.

-Identifying children and young people who may be suffering significant harm:
+Identifying children and young people who may be suffering from significant harm: